South Bay Community Benefit Grants Program

-Through our local grants program we support programs and organizations that are working to address the health needs of our most vulnerable residents.
+Our local Community Benefit grants program supports programs and organizations that are working to address the health needs of our most vulnerable residents.

 Through partnerships with community organizations and government entities, Kaiser Permanente strives to benefit the community by addressing issues and concerns that affect overall community health.
 These partnerships are built on the sharing of knowledge and resources between Kaiser Permanente and health-related community service organizations.
 Kaiser Permanente brings a variety of resources to these partnerships: cash grants to support community activities, volunteers, and in-kind donations.

-Goal: Increase access to health care services for low-income and uninsured individuals and increase the number of low-income people enrolled in and/or maintaining health insurance coverage.
+- Increase access to health care services for low-income and uninsured individuals

 Application Process and Timeline

-To see which grants were approved in 2012, you can download the 2012 Grant Recipients document.
+To see which grants were approved in 2014, you can you can download the 2014 Annual Report document.